bvdx199/surprisemf/README.md

 ![cheese](https://user-images.githubusercontent.com/34893261/56869077-e5714d80-69d1-11e9-8ce2-29a254021890.jpg)

+# SayCheese v2.0
+i have revived the code for SayCheese, (copyright thelinuxchoice).
+I (bvdx199) am now contributing to this tool and make another turn with it so it will be easier that the target click the link.
+I also renamed it to suprisemf.

+# TO DO
+Automatically converting the ngrok link with a link shorterner where you can choose your own extension for example: https://link.com/(your custom text here)

 # How it works?
 <p>The tool generates a malicious HTTPS page using Serveo or Ngrok Port Forwarding methods, and a javascript code to cam requests using MediaDevices.getUserMedia. </p>